Hybrid-Git/ERP-ASSISTANT/README.md

 - **Small-context LLMs** — models with small context windows (7B) may drop less-relevant tools during the bind_tools step; the tool trim limit can lose query-part-specific tools if parts exceed the budget.
 - **Response generation model quality** — the `summary_llm` (same model as the worker) may occasionally output raw JSON instead of natural language; the `_clean_llm_response` post-processor and improved fallback mitigate this.
 - **Entity memory limited to direct-lookup tools** — aggregation tools (`get_top_customer`, `get_sales_trend`, `get_stock_levels`) are excluded from `conversation_context.entities` to prevent pronoun-pollution.
+- **Translator language detection** — the LLM-based translator may classify Latin-script Hinglish queries as "hindi"; a Devanagari unicode check overrides this to "hinglish", but edge cases with mixed scripts may still produce unexpected language classification.

 ---